The Encore Story

 What started in 2021 as a raw cement space with no electricity or plumbing slowly became an intimate room with just 40 seats.
 From the beginning, the goal was simple: create a place that feels warm the moment you sit down.
 Thoughtful cocktails paired with small bites, designed to work together.
 A room that encourages you to slow down and stay a little longer.

 Encore is meant to fit naturally into an evening in Playhouse Square.
-Before a show.
-After a show.
-Or for a night out on its own.
+Before a show, after a show, or for a night out on its own.
 It lives just steps from the marquees that inspired it and is rooted in the district it calls home.

 I hope Encore becomes a place you return to over time.
 A room that feels familiar, welcoming, and worthy of the neighborhood around it.
+We look forward to welcoming you.

-- Abbas
+Abbas Mandviwala